deculler/cs262b-sp20/index.md

 {% include syllabus_entry %}
 <!-- 2/6/20 -->
-Debate: HLL role is OS Design
+## Debate 4: HLL role is OS Design

 Throughout the histiory of computing, operating systems have represented the most demanding sort of complex, concurrency intensive, high-reliability software.